 Coordinate measuring machine (CMM) is a device that measures the geometry of physical objects by sensing discrete points on the surface of the object with a probe.
 Various types of probes are used in CMMs, including mechanical, optical, laser, and white light.
 Depending on the machine, the probe position may be manually controlled by an operator or it may be computer controlled.

-Hardware and software demo shed some light on capabilities of next gen CMMs.
+Hardware and software demo shed some light on capabilities of next generation CMMs.
 The first demonstration was a handheld Laser-Scanner and the accompanying software.
 Scanners of this type are used to scan over a part and re-create it in 3D space, a particularly useful technology for Reverse Engineering.

 Instead of taking measurements by hand and using them to build a 3D model from the ground up, a process that can take several days in the office, the set-up and scanning of a part could create that 3D model in hours.

-Precision, Speed, and Multitasking
+Precision, Speed, and Multitasking of Coordinate measuring machines

 The multitasking, automatic operation, and time saving between a hand measured part, and one measured by a program is significant.